animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 </bean>
 ```

-You could then go on to combine the `activesUsersSinceFilter` with
+You could then combine the `activesUsersSinceFilter` with
 another filter by using `or`, as follows:

 ```highlight
 <bean id="covertOrActiveUsersSinceFilter" class="org.springframework.data.gemfire.snapshot.filter.ComposableSnapshotFilter"